buddh4/lyvely/docker/README.md

    - **redis**
    - **nginx**
  - Create the configuration files:
+     - `docker/docker-compose.yml`: The docker compose file we'll use for our build
      - `docker/config/lyvely.ts` which is your backend configuration
      - `docker/config/nginx.conf` which will be used by the nginx container
      - `docker/config/pwa.conf` defines the nginx config of the pwa application